beamer-bridge/beamer/docs/source/whitepaper.rst

 - rollup A's chain ID
 - Bob's address

-To trigger L1 resolution, is to apply this call on L1 using the data from the rollup's outbox.
-This will forward the information from the resolver to the inbox of rollup A in the form of a call to the `resolution registry` on rollup A.
+To trigger L1 resolution is to apply this call on L1 using the data from the rollup B's outbox.
+This will forward the information from the resolver to the inbox of rollup A in the form of a call to the `resolution registry`.
 This registry will store in its state a mapping from `fill hash` to `Bob`, allowing the `request manager` to verify that a claim to fill a certain request with a certain fill ID is honest.
 Rollup A's chain ID is necessary for the `resolver` contract to know to which `resolution registry` to forward the proof to.
 Rollup B's chain ID is used to